MikolajZiolk/Multidimensional-Scaling_NBA_96-97/README.md

 3. Visualization and grouping of teams based on performance.

 ## Summary:
-1. Strengths and weaknesses of PCA and MDS.
-2. Comparison of results and interpretation of team relationships.
+Strengths and weaknesses of PCA and MDS.
+Comparison of results and interpretation of team relationships.
+PCA effectively reduces data dimensions while retaining 85.4% of total variance in 3 components.
+Sammon's Mapping MDS provides better local structure preservation compared to classical MDS.
+The analysis reveals clusters of teams with similar statistics, as well as standout teams based on shooting efficiency and performance metrics.

+### Technologies
+- R/RStudio
+- Quarto (.qmd)

+Libraries: ggplot2, plotly, psych, MASS, rgl, dplyr, tidyr